How to Build Your React Native App Locally (APK and .app)

 Going further

-Small details like this are the ones that make React Native click, the point where you stop fighting the tooling and start shipping faster.
-My React Native course goes deep on the fundamentals and the production patterns I use in real apps, so you end up with the mental model, not just the commands.
+My React Native course is where I teach the fundamentals and the exact production patterns I use in real apps, so you walk away with the mental model, not just a list of commands.

 Let's connect!